MitchAnderson211/SQLPortfolio/README.md

 ```
 The results of this query can be found in the AverageMonthlySalesVolume.csv file of this repository.
 ## Statistics
 The following SQL query is used to gather basic statistics that will be necessary to complete Z-Score normalization.
-This normalization is necessary due to the values for Average Annual Price Increase being larger than those for Average Monthly Sales Volume.
 ```sql
 -- Create View for Annual Price Increase Stats (Mean and StdDev) CREATE VIEW AnnualPriceIncreaseStats AS